-Submit Ocean and Coastal Data: Log In
+Submit Data: Log In

 Send2NCEI (S2N) is an archiving tool that allows you to easily submit your data files and related documentation to the National Centers for Environmental Information for long term preservation, stewardship, and access.
 S2N will help you meet your requirements for data documentation, sharing, and archiving.
 The system allows us to process and archive your files in a more efficient manner compared to older methods, with the end product being a direct link to your archived data files.
 If this is your first time using S2N, set up an account and within minutes you will be well on your way to submitting your first data package!